UMPIRING AT KERRISDALE LITTLE LEAGUE

 New umpires will typically begin with base umpiring at Minors level and with experience, umpires can move to be plate umpiring for Minors.
 After umping several Minors games, umpires move to base umpiring at Majors level and to plate umpiring for Majors.
 Umpires will only umpire divisions that the player is not playing in.

 NEW UMPIRE CLINIC

 Dates to be determined.
-Anyone age 11 or older that would like to become an umpire for Kerrisdale Little League or did not attend the umpire clinic last year must attend this clinic in order to qualify to umpire for the 2023 spring season.
+Anyone age 11 or older that would like to become an umpire for Kerrisdale Little League or did not attend the umpire clinic last year must attend this clinic in order to qualify to umpire for the upcoming spring season.
 Returning umpires should attend the Advanced Umpire Clinic.